rx4747/cti-stix-workbench/README.md

 notes, and Canvas files belong to the separate vault repository:
 `cti-investigation-vault`.

-Templates are not installed or required by the plugin at runtime.
-This source repository contains only small fictional fixtures needed to exercise plugin behavior in CI.

 ## Development

 Requirements: Node.js 22 or newer and npm.